Last Updated on December 14, 2023

 Infill housing is relatively new to Edmonton, and due to the predicted population growth, the city of Edmonton is all for infill housing.

 Are you considering an infill home?
-Explore our gorgeous Edmonton infill homes or learn more about our sister company and Edmonton infill home builder, Timberhaus Developments.
+Learn more about our sister company and Edmonton infill home builder, Timberhaus Developments.